-The corporation describes the word originating from the Latin word "Equilibrium" as a condition of balance.
+The group describes the Latin word "Equilibrium" as a state of equilibrium.
 A balance of aesthetics and ethics to advance social & environmental goals.
-The luxury company has already reduced its environmental footprint by 16% over the past three years and plans to reduce 2025% to 40.
+The luxury company has already reduced its ecological footprint by 16% in the last three years and is planning a reduction of 2025% by 40.
 In addition, the company's green electricity consumption has increased by 146%.

 Innovative recycling processes in the processing of leather and textile waste also make it possible to reuse several tonnes of leather waste and thereby reduce the total waste by 66%.

 Gucci ArtLabs is part of the Equilibrium program and serves as a futuristic modern center of industrial craft.
-This includes an experimental shoe & leather goods laboratory, which accounts for 70% of the company's sales.
+This also includes an experimental laboratory for shoes and leather goods, which make up 70% of the company's turnover.
 The center serves as a think tank for exchange, competence and best practice.
-Above all, it should promote technological development.
+Above all, it is intended to advance technological development.

 The Group's Gucci Equilibrium project responds to one of today's most important topics and shows how the luxury industry can take responsibility with transparency and innovation.
-In the 21st Century, a brand much means more than just the product itself.
+In the 21.
+Century means a brand much more than just the product itself.
 Companies have to tell a story in order to touch the consumers emotionally.
 This is exactly the aspect Gucci deals with in this project and creates a sustainability tool of superlatives for the generation of tomorrow on the basis of an open source platform.